templ-fun/evm-protocol/README.md

 ## Current Stack

 - **Contracts** – Solidity 0.8.23 factory + templ modules (see `contracts/`) mint templ instances with: configurable entry-fee splits (burn/treasury/member/protocol), auto-enrolment of the deploying priest (so the first paid member pool accrues to them), an on-chain home link for off-chain surfaces, and a typed governance router (pause/config/withdraw/disband/priest/cap/dictatorship/home-link).
 Disband proposals enforce a join lock, and optional member caps auto-pause new joins until governance adjusts the cap and explicitly unpauses.
 Fee accounting assumes standard ERC-20 transfers; taxed tokens are unsupported.
-- **Backend API + Telegram bot** – Node 22/Express server performs signature verification, tracks registered templs, confirms membership, and streams contract events to a Telegram group via a bot token.
+- **Backend API + Telegram bot** – Node 22/Express server that runs unchanged on Cloudflare Workers (via the Node compatibility layer).
+It persists templ metadata in Cloudflare D1, verifies signatures, confirms membership, and streams contract events to a Telegram group via a bot token.
 - **Frontend control center** – Vite + React single-page app for deploying templs, joining with proof-of-purchase, raising proposals (with on-chain title/description), and casting votes.
 The landing page pulls templ deployments directly from the configured factory (and merges Telegram metadata from the backend) so every community is one click away.
 Flows are split into dedicated routes:
 - `/templs/create` – deploy + register and optionally bind a Telegram chat id.
 - `/templs/join` – purchase access, then verify membership via the backend.